 Some learners may ordinarily have access to specialist equipment, toys and other resources.
 Local authorities, schools and settings should use their in-depth knowledge of learners and plan to ensure that learners are not disadvantaged should their return to school be part or full-time, or during any future lockdown situation.
 Specialist staff may coordinate this and provide ongoing support to learners and their parents/carers.

 Innovative ways for ensuring multi-agency working will be required in the event of another lockdown.
-This was demonstrated during the recent period where schools and settings were closed to most learners, e.g. with multi-agency meetings and support for learners moving online, and will need to be built upon should another lockdown be implemented.
+This was demonstrated during the recent period where schools and settings were closed to most learners, for example with multi-agency meetings and support for learners moving online, and will need to be built upon should another lockdown be implemented.

 As a result of COVID-19, health practitioners may have been redeployed to other areas of work within the health board and this could feature more acutely if there is a significant increase in transmission rates in the future.
 Wherever possible, contact should be maintained with local authorities, schools and settings, and learners and alternative support arrangements discussed and agreed as appropriate.